40 of the Best Ways to Homeschool in the Car

 Drill Math Facts

-One of my favorite ways to do this is to go from one kiddo to another asking for the answer to a fact that they should know.
+One of my favorite ways to do this is to go from one kiddo to another, asking for the answer to a fact they should know.
 I challenge them to see how many rounds we can go without a mistake.
-This is a good way to stay polished on math facts.
+This is an excellent way to stay polished on math facts.

 Complete Mental Math Problems

-Unlike basic fact recall, these are oral problems that are challenging to think about mentally.
-For instance, I might ask a 2nd grader working on understanding the base ten system to mentally add 1,000 + 100 + 10 in their head.
-For a 5th grader, I might ask them to mentally subtract 565 from 1,000.
-Mental math helps the brain learn to think about math differently for quicker on-the-spot figuring.
+Unlike basic fact recall, these oral problems are challenging to think about mentally.
+For instance, I might ask a 2nd grader working on understanding the base ten system to add 1,000 + 100 + 10 in their head mentally.
+For 5th graders, I might ask them to subtract 565 from 1,000 mentally.
+Mental math helps the brain think about math differently for quicker on-the-spot figuring.

 I will often make up mental word problems, too.
 For instance, Sally bought 48 apples to share with her friends at the park.
 Only 38 friends came to the park.
 How many apples does Sally have left?
 What should she do with the leftovers?